OpenJobDescription/openjd-specifications/wiki/2023-09-Template-Schemas.md

        *objectType*, *dataFlow*, and *allowedValues*.
 If *objectType* is FILE, then if *dataFlow* is "OUT", it is "CHOOSE_OUTPUT_FILE", otherwise it is "CHOOSE_INPUT_FILE".
 If *objectType* is not "FILE", then it is "CHOOSE_DIRECTORY".
 If *allowedValues* is provided, then the default is instead "DROPDOWN_LIST".
-        1. “CHOOSE_INPUT_FILE“ — This is a combination of a line edit and a button that uses the system’s input file dialog.
+        1. "CHOOSE_INPUT_FILE" — This is a combination of a line edit and a button that uses the system's input file dialog.
 Cannot be used when *allowedValues* is provided.
-        2. “CHOOSE_OUTPUT_FILE” — This is a combination of a line edit and a button that uses the system’s output/save file dialog.
+        2. "CHOOSE_OUTPUT_FILE" — This is a combination of a line edit and a button that uses the system's output/save file dialog.
 Cannot be used when *allowedValues* is provided.
-        3. “CHOOSE_DIRECTORY” — This is a combination of a line edit and a button that uses the system’s directory dialog.
+        3. "CHOOSE_DIRECTORY" — This is a combination of a line edit and a button that uses the system's directory dialog.
            Cannot be used when *allowedValues* is provided.
-        4. “DROPDOWN_LIST” — This is a dropdown list, for selecting from a fixed set of values.
+        4. "DROPDOWN_LIST" — This is a dropdown list, for selecting from a fixed set of values.
 It requires that *allowedValues* is also provided.
-        5. “HIDDEN” — This hides the parameter from the user interface.
+        5. "HIDDEN" — This hides the parameter from the user interface.
-    2. *label* — The user interface label to use when displaying the parameter’s edit control.
+    2. *label* — The user interface label to use when displaying the parameter's edit control.
 If not provided, the implementation should default to using the parameter *name*.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
     3. *groupLabel* — Parameters with the same *groupLabel* value should be placed together in a grouping control with the value of *groupLabel* as its label.
        See: [&lt;UserInterfaceLabelStringValue&gt;](#26-userinterfacelabelstringvalue).
-    4. fileFilters — Can be provided when the *uiControl* is “CHOOSE_INPUT_FILE” or “CHOOSE_OUTPUT_FILE”.
+    4. fileFilters — Can be provided when the *uiControl* is "CHOOSE_INPUT_FILE" or "CHOOSE_OUTPUT_FILE".
 Defines the file filters that are shown in the file choice dialog.
 Maximum of 20 filters.
-    5. fileFilterDefault — Can be provided when the *uiControl* is “CHOOSE_INPUT_FILE” or “CHOOSE_OUTPUT_FILE”.
-The default file filter that’s shown in the file choice dialog.
+    5. fileFilterDefault — Can be provided when the *uiControl* is "CHOOSE_INPUT_FILE" or "CHOOSE_OUTPUT_FILE".
+The default file filter that's shown in the file choice dialog.

+With the EXPR extension, the value of a Job Parameter of this type is referenced in format strings as `Param.<name>`, returning a `path` type value.

 ### 2.3 `<JobIntParameterDefinition>`